kengyuchen/portfolio/content/authors/admin/_index.md

 #email: ""
 ---

 Keng-Yu Chen is a master's student in National Taiwan University majoring Computer Science in the Graduate Institute of Electrical Engineering, under the supervision of professor Jiun-Peng Chen and Ho-Lin Chen.
-Before this, I was an undergraduate student in the Department of Computer Science and Information Engineering in National Taiwan University.
+Before this, he was an undergraduate student in the Department of Computer Science and Information Engineering in National Taiwan University.

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.